White Island eruption: Why volcano blew its top with no warning

 A series of eruptions that took place between the mid-1970s and 2001 proved the volcano's most active period in hundreds of years, before a new era kicked off with an eruption in 2012.

-While previous eruptions sent ash and plumes as high as 10km – along with lava bombs and blocks into the ocean – yesterday's event was the biggest disaster since 11 miners were killed in a blast there in the 1930s.
+While previous eruptions sent ash and plumes as high as 10km – along with lava bombs and blocks into the ocean – yesterday's event was the biggest disaster since 10 miners were killed in a lahar in 1914.

 The eruption